Please welcome Samantha Power.

 Welcome to the show, Ambassador.

-That's the reception I getat the United Nations every day,
+That's not the reception I getat the United Nations every day,

 -(laughter)-so thanks for that.